Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 description: ""
 lead: ""
 date: 2023-11-30
-lastmod: 2025-08-21
+lastmod: 2026-01-30
 draft: false
 images: []
 toc: true
 ---

-Follow this article to set the credentials used by EntraCP to connect to [your Entra ID tenant](https://entra.microsoft.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType//sourceType/Microsoft_AAD_IAM).
+Follow this article to set the credentials EntraCP will use to connect to [your Entra ID tenant](https://entra.microsoft.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType//sourceType/Microsoft_AAD_IAM).

 ## Prerequisites

 - An app registration [created for EntraCP]({{< relref "register-application" >}}) in your Entra ID tenant.
 - The app registration has either a valid client secret or client certificate.

-## Add new credentials to a tenant
+## Add credentials for a tenant

-The tenant can be added from the EntraCP global configuration page in the central administration, or using PowerShell:

 {{< tabs "add-credentials" >}}
 {{< tab "Central administration" >}}